This Montessori Alphabet Book uses words starting with the phonetic sound of each letter, along with beautiful photographic images.

 For consonants, we use the most common sound for that consonant.
 Children will learn all of the exceptions and alternate sounds later.
 We want to start with the sounds that will give them the most success when reading early words.

-If you’d like to hear the phonetic sounds, provides an excellent resource.
+If you’d like to hear the phonetic sounds, this site provides an excellent resource.
 They offer multiple sounds for some letters so I’ve linked below the sounds you’ll want to use, just click on a letter and then press the play button at the bottom of each page where it says “Listen to”.

 Note: The letters q and x are anomalies as they actually combine two phonetic sounds, rather than having their own unique phonetic sound.
 Q makes the sound “kw” and, while x has several sounds, but we start by teaching it as “ks”.
 Because of this, there was no sound linked for those two letters but I’ve linked a video on each of those two sounds instead, as I found it interesting!